 Prepare for your interviews

 For many newcomers, interviews are the most stressful part of the recruitment process.
 Preparing for commonly asked interview questions can help alleviate some stress and give you the confidence you need to excel.
 Use the STAR method (Situation Task Action Result) to frame your responses in a way that showcases the skills and expertise you bring to the table.
-You can also use the Prepped AI Interviewer to record your responses while practicing and get real-time feedback.
 It’s also good practice to have some intelligent, well-researched questions to ask the interviewer at the end of the interview.

 HR interview questions to expect